Abdul-wahab456/PowerBI-Sales-Trends/README.md

-# 🚀 AdventureWorks Sales Dashboard (Power BI)
+# 🚀 PowerBI-Sales-Trends

 ## 📌 Project Overview
-This project contains a **Power BI dashboard** that analyzes sales performance using the **AdventureWorks dataset**.
+This project contains a **Power BI dashboard** that analyzes sales performance using the **Sales-Trends dataset**.
 The dashboard provides actionable insights into key business metrics, helping to identify trends, top-performing products, and customer demographics.

 ---